 My doctor mailed the info June 28, it is now July 11.
 I have a progressively degenerative eye disease, for which there is no known cure, so I can't get better, as stated by my doctor in all these reports.
 I am 62 years old.
 I am being given a runaround by Colonial Life Insurance (UNUM).
-I am told "they have to decide the claim".
-(AGAIN???
-IT'S THE SAME CLAIM/DISABILITY) In the wake of Merrick v.
+I am told "they have to decide the claim" (AGAIN???
+IT'S THE SAME CLAIM/DISABILITY).
+In the wake of Merrick v.
 Paul Revere Ins.
 Nev.
 2008, do I get yet another lawyer?
 Also, I would really like to know if my former employer "dictates" the policy since it appeared as income on my W2.

-I purchased a supplemental cancer policy that offered a benifit for cancer screening.
+I purchased a supplemental cancer policy that offered a benefit for cancer screening.
 I phoned my agent to verify my coverage prior to making the appointment and was assured everything was covered and my policy was in effect.
 When I submitted the procedure they informed me that the policy was cancelled a few days prior to the exam.

 I have received a number of correspondences from the company with various reasons why the coverage was cancelled.
 The dates and reasons are all different and contradictory.
 My agent now will not respond.
 I have never received a cancellation.
 Luckily I do not have cancer.
 I can not imagine a cancer patient having to deal with this nonsense.